True (magazine): Books

 In January 1950, True went back to press after a sold-out issue in which Donald E. Keyhoe suggested that extraterrestrials could be piloting flying saucers.
 The material was reworked by Keyhoe into a best-selling paperback book, The Flying Saucers Are Real (Fawcett Gold Medal, 1950).
 True did follow-up UFO reports in 1967 and 1969.
 Frank Bowers edited The True Report on Flying Saucers (1967).

 The magazine was the source for a number of other books, including True, A Treasury of True: The Best from 20 Years of the Man's Magazine (Barnes, 1956), edited by Charles N. Barnard and illustrated by Carl Pfeufer, and Bar Guide (Fawcett, 1950) by Ted Shane and Virgil Partch.
 Cartoon collections included Cartoon Laffs from True, the Man's Magazine (Crest Books, 1958), True Album of Cartoons (Fawcett, 1960), Cartoon Treasury (Fawcett, 1968) and New Cartoon Laughs: A Prize Collection from True Magazine (Fawcett, 1970).

+Television

-TelevisionGE True, a 1962–63 television series filmed at Warner Bros.
+GE True, a 1962–63 television series filmed at Warner Bros.
 Studios in Burbank for CBS, featured stories based on the magazine's articles.
 Jack Webb was the executive producer, host and narrator.

 The Main Library at the University of Illinois at Urbana–Champaign has a lengthy run of True back issues.